randomtruffles/Dominion_League/resources.md

 categories: pinned
 layout: rules_faq
 ---
-These resources can be consulted at any time, including during a League game.
+These resources may be consulted at any time, including during a League game.

 #### Rulebooks